Maureen Barr, Seana Gamble and Danny Devine lost their beloved sister Philomena in May 2012, following her brave battle with cervical cancer.

-During her illness, Philomena was cared for by the NI Hospice, and since her death, her family and friends have been on a mission to raise as much money and support for the centre.
+During her illness, Philomena was cared for by the Northern Ireland Hospice, and since her death, her family and friends have been on a mission to raise as much money and support for the charity.

 Maureen explained: "Philomena was diagnosed first of all with cervical cancer, that was a few years ago, but then she got the all clear.